loicchamberlin/optimum-time-place-to-live/README.md

     - **Optimum Area** : coordinates (center of the area)

 ## Process
-1. Need to convert work place positions into latitude and longitude coordinates
+1. Get the workplace addresses into latitude and longitude coordinates
-    - For Later : add a mean to verify if the address used exists
+2. Get the mid geolocalisation in between
-2. Optimisation problem : need to find the lowest time for both routes
+3. Optimisation problem : need to find the lowest time for both routes
-    - first based of car routes
+    - first based of car routes (done)
     - then adding public transport

-For the second process, you can either :
-- Choisir un périmètre fixe, trouver les premiers endroits les plus rapides [**méthode à trouver**] pour aller à l'addresse n, puis vérifier si ces endroits s'intersectent à condition d'être à une certaine distance l'un de l'autre.
-Si oui, garder la position moyenne entre les deux endroits.
-Sinon, recommencer en augmentant la périmètre de recherche.
- --> méthode surement inutile sur Paris/IDF car le temps de route en ville peut être raccourcis même en dehors de la même zone
-- Méthode en utilisant l'API routes de google
-- s'inspirer du post medium : https://medium.com/towards-data-science/modern-route-optimization-with-python-fea87d34288b
+4. Results : Roadmap of the different routes

 ## feature roadmap :